3 theft-prevention tips for your finals

-With midterms approaching, now is definitely not the time to lose your computer.
+With finals approaching, now is definitely not the time to lose your computer.
 With that in mind, it’s important to be especially aware of your surroundings and watch your belongings at all times.

 “It only takes a few seconds to have a laptop stolen,” says Lyne Denis, an investigator and theft preventionist with Concordia Security.

 “The time it takes to go to the washroom — or to even shut your eyes for a quick rest — is more than enough to lose everything.”